Ana-Maria-Smith-03/Ana-Maria-Smith-03/README.md

 - 👋 Hi, I’m @Ana-Maria-Smith-03
-- 👀 I’m interested in mechanical and aerospace engineering
+- 👀 I’m interested in mechanical, automotive and aerospace engineering
 - 🌱 I’m currently learning Python and Machine Learning
 - 💞️ I’m looking to collaborate on Machine Learning and Coding
 - 📫 How to reach me: anacindy19@gmail.com